Gabrysiewicz/S9_Web-Applications-Security/README.md

 the cryptographic key and initialization vector in the code?
 <hr />

-In my application hashing password before inserting it to database was from the beggining.
-Also the listing 5.3 doesnt exist while listing 4.3 is about lifetimes and OTP so I am assuming the task is all about adding hashing password before executing query to database
+In my application, password hashing before inserting it into the database was implemented from the beginning.
+Also, listing 5.3 does not exist, while listing 4.3 discusses lifetimes and OTPs.
+Therefore, I assume the task is about adding password hashing before executing the query to the database.

 ```
 public function add_user($login, $email, $password){
         $login=$this->purifier->purify($login);